getodk/docs/odkx-src/docs-tech-guide.rst

     	.. tip::

 		You can make minor edits to files directly on github.
-To do that:
+To do this:
 			#.
-Browse and open the file you want to edit
+Browse the folder in which the file to be edited is located
 			#.
+Open the file you want to edit
+			#.
 Click the pencil icon at the top right corner in order to edit the file
 			#.
 Make your changes
 			#.
 Scroll to the bottom of the page to commit your changes
 			#.
 Then create a pull request.
+		For more info, visit: https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files
 #.
 Local checks

    .. _test-the-docs: